To find out about our latest campaign updates, action alerts and victories please follow us on Facebook and Twitter.

 Humane Population Management for Free-Living Colony Cats

-'Desex and Return' or 'Trap, Neuter and Release' (TNR), as the program’s name suggests, refers to
+'Desex and Return' or 'Trap, Neuter and Return' (TNR), as the program’s name suggests, refers to

 an effective and humane 'no kill' strategy for managing populations of stray cat colonies.